 develop understanding by providing regulatory guidance and interpretation in this area.

-be read alongside the EU Food Information for Consumers Regulation (No. 1169/2011) (EU FIC) and Food Information Regulation (FIR) 2014 (as amended) (SI 2014/1855) and corresponding Regulations in Wales, Scotland and Northern Ireland
+be read alongside the EU Food Information for Consumers Regulation (No. 1169/2011) (EU FIC) and Food Information Regulation (FIR) 2014 (as amended) (SI 2014/1855) and corresponding Regulations in Wales, and Northern Ireland

 Legal status of guidance